IsuruFerna/BE_Django-FoodRecipes/README.md

 # IsuruFerna-BE_Django-FoodRecipes

-# IsuruFerna-BE_Django-FoodRecipes
+It's a Food Recipe application currently developing for education purposes

+### IMPORTANT!!!
 make sure to import categories first and then meals.
-Otherwise meals can't makes relations with categoris, so meals will not saved into DB
+Otherwise, meals can't make relations with categories, so meals will not saved in DB

-## import categoies data from an Open-Source API
+## Import categories data from an Open-Source API

 `python manage.py import_categories`

-## import meals data form an Open-Source API
+## Import meals data from an Open-Source API

 `python manage.py import_meals`